Emergency Dentistry

 If you happen to knock out your tooth, it is crucial to act quickly to increase the chances of saving it.
 Follow these steps:

-• What if my tooth is loose but still attached?
+What if my tooth is loose by still attached?

 If your tooth is loose but hasn’t fallen out, it’s important to avoid further trauma: